Teacher & Student Engagement:

 For instance, simple rote memorization is an indicator of cognitive disengagement because it is one of the simplest ways to memorize .

-More sophisticated tactics likes making memory palaces or finding multiple sources that present the same information in different ways to synthesize disparate perspectives are examples of cognitive engagement.
+More sophisticated tactics, likes making memory palaces or synthesizing disparate perspectives by finding multiple sources that present the same information in different ways, are examples of cognitive engagement.

 So far, we have reviewed the behavioral, emotional, and cognitive components of engagement.